cbezault/STL-Wiki/Custom-Autolinks.md

 # Microsoft-internal

-We also have custom autolinks to Microsoft-internal bug databases, like VSO-&lt;num&gt;, OS-&lt;num&gt;, and ArchivedOS-&lt;num&gt;.
+We also have custom autolinks to Microsoft-internal bugs and pull requests, like VSO-&lt;num&gt;, MSVC-PR-&lt;num&gt;, OS-&lt;num&gt;, and ArchivedOS-&lt;num&gt;.